Karuzzzo/Shamir-scheme/Readme.md

 After selecting a recover mode, you will be asked to input keys, generated in split mode.
 You must type them, separated with enter key.
 After you typed all of them, press enter one more time.

 >Type exact number of keys, required to restore
->our polynomial
+>our polynomial.

->In other case, Lagrange interpolation breaks for some reason
+>In other case, Lagrange interpolation breaks for some reason.
 >That's not my fault, Lagrange algorithm can only work with exactly k points,
->where k - 1 is degree of polynomial
+>where k - 1 is degree of polynomial.

 ### Tests